jfasch/jfasch-home/trainings/material/soup/linux/sysprog/mmap/file-mappings.rst

 * Open file ``O_RDONLY``
 * Create mapping
+* Close file (mapping already knows)
 * ``PROT_READ``: memory protection *read only*
 * ``MAP_PRIVATE``: private mapping

-  * pointless as we don't *write* to it, but we have to say something
+  * Pointless as we don't *write* to it, but we have to say something
   * *Copy on write* otherwise |longrightarrow| private to each address space (later)